This page will be updated as more faculty members are

 confirmed for the 2022 Kansas City Writing Workshop.

-Tara Bailey is the founder and CEO of Bailey Publishing House.
+Tara Yilmaz is the founder and CEO of Bailey Publishing House.

 Tara founded Bailey Publishing House, LLC in 2016.
 She serves as Chief Executive Officer and Senior Editor.

 At the 2022 online KCWW Writing Workshop, Tara is meeting virtually with writers for add-on manuscript critiques.

 Tara is a ghostwriter and author of Dracula of the West Side and Number Seven (2018).
 She’s the author of the dark comedy play, “Deadbeat” (2017).
 The play premiered on May 21, 2018 at the Pittsburgh Playwrights Theater, downtown Pittsburgh.
 The production was produced by Wali Jamal Abdullah and directed by Kim El.

 She was the featured speaker at the Celebration of Reading in June 2017 and Pittsburgh’s Write On: Black Book Expo in November 2017.
 Along with speaking at book festivals, BPH hosts an annual writers workshop.
 She’s been a featured guest on WAMO 100 radio programs and Soul Pitt Quarterly wrote an article about her company in Summer 2017 edition.
 In addition to her commitment to BPH, she is also Editor-in-Chief for a personal care home monthly magazine in Pennsylvania.

 Laura Biagi is a freelance editor with 13 years of experience in editing and agenting adult fiction, memoir, young adult fiction, and children’s books.
 Previously, she was a Literary Agent with the Jean V. Naggar Literary Agency, where she turned her clients’ books into New York Times bestsellers, including the bestselling YA Ash Princess trilogy by Laura Sebastian.